aws-samples/aws-batch-comp-infrastructure-sample/README.md

 **Note: this creates the bucket in the AWS region specified in your named profile**

+**Note: If you chose a different region than us-east-1, you might get an `IllegalLocationConstraintException`.
+To deal with the problem, you have to append the argument `--create-bucket-configuration {"LocationConstraint": "YOUR-REGION-NAME"}` to the command, where `YOUR-REGION-NAME` is replaced with the name of the region you chose.**

-**Note: S3 buckets are globally unique across all of AWS: if the command fails, it is most likely because someone else is already using that name.
-A simple fix is to add on the AWS account number to the bucket name, which will likely yield a unique bucket name.**
+**Note: S3 buckets are globally unique across all of AWS, which means that the command will fail if someone else is already using the same bucket name.
+A simple fix is to add the AWS account number to the bucket name, which will likely yield a unique bucket name.**

-Once the bucket is created, you can copy files to the bucket with a command similar to this one (this re-copies the test.cnf file to the default bucket).
+Once the bucket is created, you can copy files to the bucket with a command similar to this one (when executed from the root directory of this repsository, this re-copies the `test.cnf` file to the default bucket):

 ```text
 aws --profile [PROFILE_NAME] s3 cp test.cnf s3://[ACCOUNT_ID]-us-east-1-satcompbucket